-One of Quicket’s key objectives is to bring ticketing technology into parts of Africa that have very fragmented payment landscapes.
-We are thus incredibly proud to have been selected as one of Webber Wentzel’s #Ignite10 Legal Incubation Program Winners (we know it’s a mouthful but it’s a mouthful we’re extremely proud of) which will help us realise our goal of becoming a truly pan-African self-managed ticketing solution.
+One of Quicket’s key objectives is bringing ticketing technology into parts of Africa that probably have fragmented payment landscapes due to any number of factors.
+With this in mind, we are incredibly proud to be named as one of Webber Wentzel’s #Ignite10 Legal Incubation Program Winners (we know it’s a mouthful but it’s a mouthful of which we’re extremely proud).
+This #Ignite10 achievement goes a long way in helping us realise our goal of becoming a truly pan-African self-managed ticketing solution.

-To celebrate 150 years in business, and with an aim at helping shape the future, Webber Wentzel launched the program to support entrepreneurs as a key driver of South Africa’s economy while also working to drive the growth of the selected high-impact entrepreneurs that are helping to disrupt their respective industries for the better.
+Webber Wentzel launched this program to support entrepreneurs as a key driver of South Africa’s economy as part of their celebration of being in business over the last 150 years.The program aims to help shape the future of our country, while working to drive the growth of the chosen high-impact entrepreneurs who are helping to disrupt their respective industries for the better.

-Director & Co-Founder at Quicket, James Tagg, joined two of the other winners - JP Kloppers (CEO of BrandsEye) and Tiaan Van Der Spuy (CEO of Leaply) - along with Webber Wentzel’s Project Lead & Partner, Aalia Manie, and Partner at Knife Capital and #Ignite10 Panellist, Andrea Bohmert in the #ClassicBusiness panel on Classic 1027.
+During the fanfare, Director & Co-Founder at Quicket, James Tagg, joined two of the other winners - JP Kloppers (CEO of BrandsEye) and Tiaan Van Der Spuy (CEO of Leaply) - along with Webber Wentzel’s Project Lead & Partner, Aalia Manie, and Partner at Knife Capital and #Ignite10 Panellist, Andrea Bohmert in the #ClassicBusiness panel on Classic 1027.
+Something that is well worth a listen.

 The human element

-An aspect that comes up a few times in the panel, almost as a theme, is the human element of a company.
-James Tagg shared that as the one thing he would not have changed along the journey of Quicket so far:
+An apparent theme within the panel, is that most human element of a company.
+Indeed, it was something which came up a number of times in the panel.
+In fact, James Tagg shared it as the one thing he would not have changed along the journey of Quicketso far:

-“In terms of who you hire and how you build a team - we’re still a small team but we’ve never gone the route of getting people with letters after their name or big degrees.
-We’ve always tried to build a company with a culture that mirrors our own aspirations, our own ethics, our own way of looking at things, and in that way, we’ve built a very tight and close team that’s almost is able to act autonomously, individually, but with the same common understanding of how we should build this business and how we should treat our customers, and how we should grow and should do and basically operate.
-And so for me that’s been an absolute, total blessing to have that in that way and it’s just by pure chance and instinct that it’s worked out that way and it’s worked out really well for us.” - James Tagg (Director & Co-Founder of Quicket)
+“In terms of who you hire and how you build a team - we’re still a small team.
+But we’ve never gone the route of getting people with letters after their name or big degrees.
+We’ve always tried to build a company with a culture that mirrors our own aspirations, our own ethics, our own way of looking at things.
+In that way, we’ve built a very tight and close team that’s almost able to act autonomously, individually, but with the same common understanding of how we should build this business and how we should treat our customers, and how we should grow and basically operate.
+So for me that’s been an absolute, total blessing to have that in that way and it’s by pure chance and instinct that it’s worked out that way.
+It’s worked out really well for us.” - James Tagg (Director & Co-Founder of Quicket)

 Have a listen to the panel discussion below or click here to listen to the podcast on iono.fm, and see the complete list of selected companies below this article.